TomBugnon/deNEST/README.md

   - Layers are specified as leaves of the `network/layers` parameter subtree (see "Network parameters" section below)

-- A **connection model** is a template specifying parameters passed to ``tp.ConnectLayers``, and that individual connections amongst populations can inherit from.
+- A **projection model** is a template specifying parameters passed to ``tp.ConnectLayers``, and that individual projections amongst populations can inherit from.
-  - Connection models are represented by the ``ConnectionModel`` class in deNEST.
+  - Projection models are represented by the ``ProjectionModel`` class in deNEST.
-  - Connection models are specified as leaves of the `network/connection_models` parameter subtree (see "Network parameters" section below)
+  - Projection models are specified as leaves of the `network/projection_models` parameter subtree (see "Network parameters" section below)

-- A **connection** is an individual projection between layers or populations, created with a ``tp.ConnectLayers`` call.
-The parameters passed to ``tp.ConnectLayers`` are those of the "connection model" of the specific connection.
+- A **projection** is an individual projection between layers or populations, created with a ``tp.ConnectLayers`` call.
+The parameters passed to ``tp.ConnectLayers`` are those of the "projection model" of the specific projection.
-  - The list of all individual connections within the network is specified in the ``'connections'`` parameter of the `network/topology` parameter subtree (see "Network parameters" section below).
+  - The list of all individual projections within the network is specified in the ``'projections'`` parameter of the `network/topology` parameter subtree (see "Network parameters" section below).

 - A **population recorder** is a recorder connected to all the nodes of a given population.
-A **connection recorder** is a recorder connected to all the synapses of a given connection.
+A **projection recorder** is a recorder connected to all the synapses of a given projection.
 Recorders with arbitrary parameters can be defined by creating "recorder models".
 However, currently only recorders based on the 'multimeter', 'spike_detector' and 'weight_recorder' NEST models are supported.
-  - population and connection recorders are represented by the ``PopulationRecorder``  and ``ConnectionRecorder`` classes in deNEST.
+  - population and projection recorders are represented by the ``PopulationRecorder``  and ``ProjectionRecorder`` classes in deNEST.
-  - The list of all population recorders and connection recorders are specified in the ``'population_recorders'`` and ``'connection_recorders'`` parameters of the `network/recorders` parameter subtree (See "Network parameters" section below)
+  - The list of all population recorders and projection recorders are specified in the ``'population_recorders'`` and ``'projection_recorders'`` parameters of the `network/recorders` parameter subtree (See "Network parameters" section below)